Germany 2008 "For the Youth - Dinosaurs"

 Ornithischia pelvis structure Saurischia pelvis structure

-Dinosaurs pelvic structure: left - Ornithischian ("bird-hip"), right - Saurischian ("reptile-hipped").
+Dinosaurs pelvic structures: left - Ornithischian ("bird-hip"), right - Saurischian ("reptile-hipped").
 Image credit: Wikipedia

 Triceratops was carried the largest and heaviest skull in its family (Ceratopsidae).
 It appeared about 70 million years ago and disappeared together with all non-avian dinosaurs 65 million years ago.